duncanobrien/ews-assessments/README.md

 # ews-assessments

-Processed data, code and results from O'Brien D.A., Deb S., Gal G., Thackeray S.J., Matsuzaki S.S., Dutta P.S. & Clements C.F.
+Processed data, code and results from O'Brien D.A., Deb S., Gal G., Thackeray S.J., Matsuzaki S.S., Dutta P.S., May L. & Clements C.F.
 2023.
-Modern early warning signals are ineffective in empirical ecological data.
+Early warning signals are hampered by a lack of critical transitions in empirical lake data.

 ## Graphical Abstract